UnikMask/trnpkgs/README.md

-# trnpkg
+# trnpkgs

-Translation files for Transpire
+Translation files for Transpire.
+Trnpkgs are cloned to Transpire when needed.